 Stefan Zweig (1881-1942) has been rediscovered in recent years.
 New translations of his works and numerous academic studies have contributed to a renewed interest in this Austrian-Jewish author.
 According to the Economist, Zweig “seems more apt than ever” today.
 In a recent article in the The New Yorker, George Prochnik pointed out parallels between Zweig’s depiction of Europe’s political landscape in the 1930’s and current developments in the US.
 This panel aims to address political aspects in Zweig’s oeuvre.

 H-IDEAS is a network for scholarly collaboration on the history of ideas, broadly defined.

 New Books in Intellectual History

-Below is the Table of Contents for the July 2016 issue (Vol. 77.3) of the Journal of the History of Ideas, published by the University of Pennsylvania Press.
+The following is the table of contents for the January 2017 issue of the Journal of the History of Ideas, a journal of intellectual history published by the University of Pennsylvania Press.

 Please visit the Berghahn website for more information about the journal: www.berghahnjournals.com/contributions